tsaiwanling/Dimensionality-Reduction-Methods/README.md

 # Dimensionality-Reduction-Methods
+Nowadays, most of data are in high-dimensional space to save the large amount of information, but it would not be observed or analyzed intuitively.
+Hence, there are three methods provide different concepts to preserve the characteristics of each dimension as much as possible in a lower dimensional space.
 ## Method 1 - Principal Component Analysis
-PCA is a linear unsupervised learning tool for dimensional reduction, since high-dimensional data cannot be observed or analyzed intuitively, PCA gives a method that preserves the characteristics of each dimension as much as possible in a lower dimensional space.\
+PCA is a linear unsupervised learning tool for dimensional reduction, since high-dimensional data cannot PCA gives a method that \
 Here is an example, which is 2-dimensional reduct to one line.
 Red points are the original dataset, bule line is the projection by PCA.\
 ![image](https://user-images.githubusercontent.com/110155589/184064900-5f2fa60c-8fe4-4660-a543-5099b7b3de39.png)\
 From this, it can be observed that the points after the projection are separated as much as possible.